-WEB 291 -Internship/Field Experience IAI: None
+WEB 291 -

-1.2 Internship/Field Experience requires students to work part-time in the field of web Development in a local cooperating business firm or non-for-profit organization.
-This experience will be supervised by a faculty advisor of the web program.
-Consent of the advisor or division director is required.
-Prereguisite: WEB 101 and WEB 102 required.
-Completion of WEB 230, WEB 233, and WEB 235 recommended.
-Credit: 1-6 semester hours Lecture: 0 Lab: 5-30
+Internship/Field Experience

+Internship/Field Experience requires

+students to work part-time in the field of

+web Development in a local cooperating

+business firm or non-for-profit organization.

+This experience will be supervised by a faculty

+advisor of the web program.
+Consent of the

+advisor or division director is required.

+advisor or division director is required.

+Prerequisite: WEB 101 and WEB 102 required.

+Completion of WEB 230, WEB 233, and

+WEB 235 recommended.